-After a few weeks of working with weights I noticed that my arms weren’t as fatigued with holding my toddler.
+After a few weeks of working with weights I noticed that my arms weren’t as fatigued with holding my daughter.
 I was able to accomplish the jump squats in the workout without quitting.
 I did a 60-second plank without dropping!
-Even in just 30 days of workouts, I’m noticing that my strength is improving.
+Even in just 30 days of workouts, I noticed that my strength was improving.
 Can’t wait to see how strong I am in 6 months!

 27. It Does Require Sacrifice